Implementation

 If the authentication is successful, your GitHub repositories will be displayed in the GitHub Integration page.

-You can also integrate your GitHub account with Catalyst from the Git Integration settings in the same manner:
+You can also integrate your GitHub account with Catalyst from Integrations under General Settings in the same manner:

-The GitHub Integration page lists your Git repositories and displays the Repo Name, Repo URL, and Default Branch.
+The GitHub Integration page lists your Git repositories and displays the relevant details.

 Deploying a GitHub repository from Catalyst